29DigitSoftware/DigitalWorm/README.md

 5. How to offer interesting, necessary books to the user-offer based on the test results?

-6. How to stately create, edit tests, and offer books on the basis of the test results?
+6. How to show,  create and edit tests?

 7. How can a publisher group books by specific genres, topics, and display them in the catalog?